-D.3 Bugs
+E.2 Bugs

-- Using a reference surface other than MSL does not work.
-COH-81 - Incorrect handling of surfaces not connected to any zones.
+- Incorrect handling of surfaces not connected to any zones.
 COH-121 - Some inequality points may trigger broken points in other wells.
 Need a better criteria for selecting inequality points.
 Must probably iterate.
 COH-154 - Random seed sequence is different on Linux and Windows.
 COH-168